comfort-mode-toolkit/cm-colors/README.md

 ![Downloads](https://img.shields.io/pypi/dm/cm-colors)
 ![License](https://img.shields.io/github/license/comfort-mode-toolkit/cm-colors)

-**Automatic color contrast tuning for web accessibility**
+**Color contrast that works for everyone**

-CM-Colors adjusts text and background color pairs to meet WCAG accessibility standards while preserving visual aesthetics.
-Use it as a command-line tool to process CSS files or as a Python library for programmatic color manipulation.
+CM-Colors automatically finds colors that look good and read well, so your website works for all visitors.
+Use it to fix your CSS files or as a Python tool to adjust colors in your code.

-The percentage shows the change in contrast ratio:
+The percentage shows how much easier the text is to read:

 <img width="1189" height="1110" alt="an image showing side by side comparision of before and after change of colors" src="https://github.com/user-attachments/assets/4ce92c65-cd27-4bae-8756-bbbe9bf70a91"  />

 ## Overview

-Web content requires sufficient color contrast between text and backgrounds for readability.
-WCAG defines minimum contrast ratios to ensure accessibility for users with visual impairments.
-CM-Colors automatically adjusts colors to meet these standards with minimal perceptual changes.

-**Key features:**

-- Automatic color contrast tuning to WCAG AA/AAA standards
-- Command-line tool for batch CSS file processing
-- Python API for programmatic color manipulation
+Tired of guessing which colors work together?
+CM-Colors fixes color contrast automatically.
+It finds similar colors that are easy to read, so you can get back to building features instead of adjusting colors.

+**What it does:**

+- Automatically makes your colors readable for everyone
+- Fixes all your CSS files in one go
-- Support for all common color formats (hex, RGB/RGBA, HSL/HSLA, named colors)
+- Works with any color format you use (hex, RGB, named colors)
-- Perceptual color space algorithms for visually minimal adjustments
+- Keeps your design looking great while making it accessible

 ## Installation